railsuser2014/openobject-doc-book-en/source/book/0/index.rst

 ======================

 The first part starts with the installation of Open ERP.
-If you have already installed Open ERP you can directly take your first steps on a guided tour in Chapter 2.
-If you're already familiar with Open ERP or Tiny ERP you can use Chapter 3 to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
-Or you can skip directly to Chapter 4 in Part Two, to start with details of Open ERP's functional modules.
+If you have already installed Open ERP you can directly take your first steps on a guided tour in the :ref:`ch-guided` chapter.
+If you're already familiar with Open ERP or Tiny ERP you can usethe :ref:`ch-developing` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
+Or you can skip directly to the :ref:`ch-crm` chapter in the :ref:`part2-crm` part, to start with details of Open ERP's functional modules.

-Part Two deals with Supplier and Customer Relationship Management (SRM & CRM).
+Part Two, :ref:`part2-crm`, deals with Supplier and Customer Relationship Management (SRM & CRM).
 You'll find the elements necessary for managing an efficient sales department there, and automating tasks to monitor performance.

-Part Three is devoted to general accounting and its key role in the management of the whole enterprise.
+Part Three, :ref:`part-genacct`,  is devoted to general accounting and its key role in the management of the whole enterprise.

-Part Four handles all the functions of enterprise management: human resources for managing projects, through financial analyses supplied by analytic (or cost) accounts.
+Part Four, :ref:`part-ops`, handles all the operational functions of enterprise management: human resources for managing projects, through financial analyses supplied by analytic (or cost) accounts.
 You'll see how using Open ERP can help you to optimize your leadership of an enterprise.

+Part Five, :ref:`part-phys`, describes the physical movement of stocks and their manufacture.

+Part Six, :ref:`part-trade`, deals with purchasing and selling goods and services.

+Part Seven, :ref:`part-qual`, is focused on the process description and documentation handling that Open ERP manages.

-Finally Part Five, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing Open ERP in the enterprise.
+Finally Part Nine, :ref:`part-config`, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing Open ERP in the enterprise.